Conditional neural control variates for variance reduction in Bayesian inverse problems: Experimental details and hyperparameters

 \subsection{CNCV ensemble (Sections~\ref{sec:stylized} and~\ref{sec:darcy})}

 Table~\ref{tab:cncv_hparams} summarizes the CNCV hyperparameters.
-The same architecture ($L\!=\!16$, depth~2, 64 hidden, 3-layer MLP) is used across all stylized experiments; only the Darcy problem requires a deeper MLP (5 layers) and lower learning rate due to the higher dimensionality ($d\!=\!100$).
+For the Gaussian benchmark, the configuration is tuned per dimension: the tree depth is $1, 2, 3, 3$ for $d = 2, 4, 8, 16$, and the training set comprises $131{,}072$ samples for $d \le 8$ versus $65{,}536$ for $d=16$ (the higher-data configuration did not train stably at $d=16$).
+The Rosenbrock and nonlinear experiments share a single architecture ($L\!=\!16$, depth~2, 64 hidden, 3-layer MLP), and the Darcy problem requires a deeper MLP (5 layers) and lower learning rate due to the higher dimensionality ($d\!=\!100$).